grokible/grokible-utils-js/README.md

 Low-level Javascript Library

 Grokible utils are a low-level js utility library.
-I imagine many js authors start with some base set of their own utilities - well this is my start of those.

-The intent is to have simple, modular, no dependency js that can be used both on the front end and on the backend in node modules (the unit tests show how to mix the requirejs and require statements).
+My intent is to have a simple, modular, no dependency js library that can be used, without modifications to the source, both on the front end in the browser and on the backend in node modules.
-The initial use-case is making REST calls, which is about as fundamental as one can get.

 On the one hand I am developing these as an exercise to perfect my js style, but on the other hand, I fully expect this to be a nice, usable,